Discover the best things to do in Rome all year round, from Vatican highlights and epic food to charming stays and unforgettable day trips.

 - Keep valuables close at major tourist attractions in Rome.

-- Read these Do’s & Don’ts in Rome for more tips.
+- Read these do’s & don’ts for more Rome travel tips.

-- Spanish Steps (Piazza di Spagna): Sparkling at night, and iconic in Roman Holiday.
+- Spanish Steps (Piazza di Spagna): Sparkling at night.

 - Via dei Condotti: Luxury boutiques strung with lights.